All Episodes

 Experts said the issue is so complicated and so sensitive and so explosive that it could easily blow up in the Democrats' faces and give control of Congress back to Republicans in the next election two years from now.

-And a number of Democrats took a hard line on illegal immigration uh were also elected to Congress.
+And a number of Democrats took a hard line on illegal immigration, were also elected to Congress.

 I got up confused.

-I mean the weekly standards saying it, uh Fred Barnes and uh Ed Crowder saying it, even Michael Baron is saying it, that it was a losing issue, and that it's it's um it's it's it's it's guaranteed to keep the Republicans a minority party if we don't grow up and understand and knee.
+That it was a losing issue and that it's guaranteed to keep the Republicans a minority party if we don't grow up and understand the need.

-Wall Street Journal, I mean, all a decent size of the so-called conservative punditry has said essentially that one of the contributing factors to this massive defeat last week was the stridency, the nativism, the racism inherent in the uh anti-illgal or any uh illegal immigration policies that were espoused by conservatives.
+Wall Street Journal, I mean, a decent size of the so-called conservative punditry has said essentially that one of the contributing factors to this massive defeat last week was the stridency, the nativism, the racism inherent in the anti-illegal or the illegal immigration policies that were espoused by conservatives.

 But no, today it's so complicated.

-It's so sensitive, it's so explosive, that doing the wrong thing on this issue could easily blow up in the Democrats' faces and give control of Congress back to Republicans in the next election two years from now.
+It's so explosive that doing the wrong thing on this issue could easily blow up in the Democrats' faces and give control of Congress back to Republicans in the next election two years from now.

 Also, a number of Democrats who took a hard line on illegal immigration were elected to Congress.

-So the conventional wisdom over the weekend, and and b actually before the election from the uh from the right wing punditry elite was that the Republican position on illegal immigration hurt the GOP.
+So the conventional wisdom over the weekend, and actually before the election from the right-wing punditry elite, was that the Republican position on illegal immigration hurt the GOP.

-Uh there's not only a disconnect with these people on a Baker commission, there's a disconnect between the elites in Washington and everybody else on the issues that that uh that really matter to people.
+There's not only a disconnect with these people on the Baker Commission, there's a disconnect between the elites in Washington and everybody else on the issues that really matter to people.

-They were had the Council of La Raza's all upset.
+They had the Council of La Razas all upset.

 They don't understand this.

-I mean, everybody was waiting for the Democrats to call a meeting with President Bush yesterday.
+I mean, everybody was waiting for the Democrats to call a meeting with President Bush yesterday to get up there, plan the legislation to make amnesty permanent and relax border security, don't build the fence and all.

-Now they would it's almost like the Democrats uh are afraid that if they do what everybody expects them to do, that it'll put the Republicans back in power.
+It's almost like the Democrats are afraid that if they do what everybody expects them to do, that it'll put the Republicans back in power.

 What is that?